 From The Healthy Hound Cookbook (Adams Media)

-Dehydrated sweet potatoes make a healthy and tasty dog chew that’s a safe substitute for rawhide.
-If you don’t have a food dehydrator, dehydrated treats can also be prepared in the oven at 250 degrees F for 3 hours.
+Dehydrated sweet potato dog chews are a healthy and tasty dog chew that’s a safe substitute for rawhide.
+If you don’t have a food dehydrator, dehydrated treats can also be prepared in the oven!

 Be sure to cut off any green parts you find on the potatoes.
 The green portion of sprouted potatoes (sweet potatoes or other varieties) contain Solanine, a glycoalkaloid poison.
 It’s toxic not only to dogs but also to people (although poisoning is rare because of the bitter taste.)
 Avoiding it is simple, though; just discard any green or sprouted part of the potato!